 Aged domains can make directory listings fast and simple

-If you read about SEO, you’ll know that being listed on niched online directories is important.
+If you read about SEO, you’ll know that being listed on niched online directories is essential.
 Most of these directories are expensive or inaccessible nowadays.

-With some aged domains, there’s an existing directory portfolio, with the past owner has registered the domain with the old business name years ago.
-In a case like this, the new domain owner will simply be able to contact the directories to update their details.
+There’s an existing directory portfolio with some aged domains, with the past owner has registered the domain with the old business name years ago.
+In a case like this, the new domain owner will contact the directories to update their details.

 Word of caution: Some domains will have been involved in spammy backlink building techniques and other Blackhat SEO tactics.
-To ensure that you don’t make a poor investment in an aged domain with dodgy backlinks, you should use a backlink checker to explore the backlink profile of the domain.
+To ensure that you don’t make a poor investment in an aged domain with dodgy backlinks, you should use a backlink checker to explore the domain’s backlink profile.

 Buying aged domains – The issue of length

-While it’s certainly true that there are more aged domains than unregistered ones that come in at under 6 letters, purchasing an aged domain isn’t always your only option for a concise domain.
+While it’s certainly true that there are more aged domains than unregistered ones that come in at under six letters, purchasing an aged domain isn’t always your only option for a concise domain.

 Buying an aged domain can help you target sub-niches

-So far, we’ve discussed the benefits of buying aged domains for a new business, however, there is at least one situation where an aged domain can be useful to a long-running company – and that’s where they want to target sub-niches.
+So far, we’ve discussed the benefits of purchasing aged domains for a new business.
+However, at least one situation where an aged domain can be helpful to a long-running company is where they want to target sub-niches.

-For example, if a restaurant wanted to run more effective marketing campaigns, they may decide to target pizza lovers, in which case a pizza-related domain would be useful (especially if it was an aged domain with existing page rank, trust and an established backlink portfolio).
+For example, suppose a restaurant wanted to run more effective marketing campaigns.
+In that case, they may decide to target pizza lovers.
+A pizza-related domain would be useful (especially if it was an aged domain with existing page rank, trust, and an established backlink portfolio).

 How to spot brandable aged domains

-Now that you found out how a brandable domain should be like I suggest to check aged domains before registering a new domain.
+Now that you found out how a brandable domain should be like, I suggest checking aged domains before registering a new domain.

 There are several places where you can find aged domains: Marketing Forums, Domain MarketPlaces, and private brokers.

-I suggest you to use an expired domain finder tool to go through the listings and select the best one for you.
+I suggest using an expired domain finder tool to go through the listings and select the best one for you.